 There are two main types of Chantenay carrot seeds available to gardeners, Red cored Chantenay, or Royal Chantenay.

 - Red cored Chantenay carrots have a redder core and blunt tip.

 - Royal Chantenay carrots have an orange-red core and a tapered tip.

 Chantenay carrots should be planted deeply directly in the garden in spring after all danger of frost has passed.
 It is recommended to plant them directly in the garden because transplanting young seedlings often leads to crooked, malformed roots.

 Chantenay carrots can be planted in spring for a midsummer harvest, and again in midsummer for a fall harvest.
-In hot climates, such as zones 9-12, many gardeners grow Chantenay carrots during the winter months because they produce the most tender roots in cool weather.
+In hot climates, such as zones 9 through 12, many gardeners grow Chantenay carrots during the winter months because they produce the most tender roots in cool weather.

 Chantenay carrot care is the same as caring for any carrot plant.
 This variety has no special requirements.
-Because of their stout roots, however, Chantenay carrots grow well in shallow or heavy soils.
+Due to their stout roots, however, Chantenay carrots grow well in shallow or heavy soils.